 On February 3, 2020, Luxor filed a complaint in the Supreme Court of the State of New York, County of New York, against AAMC for breach of contract, specific performance, unjust enrichment, and related damages and expenses.
-The complaint alleges that AAMC's position that it will not redeem any of Luxor's Series A Shares on the March 15, 2020 redemption date is a material breach of AAMC's redemption obligations under the Certificate.
-Luxor seeks an order requiring AAMC to redeem its Series A Shares, recovery of no less than \$144,212,000 in damages, which is equal to the amount Luxor would receive if AAMC redeemed all of Luxor's Series A Shares at the redemption price of \$1,000 per share set forth in the Certificate, as well as payment of its costs and expenses in the lawsuit.
-In the alternative, Luxor seeks a return of its initial purchase price of \$150,000,000 for the Series A Shares, as well as payment of its costs and expenses in the lawsuit.
+The complaint alleged that AAMC's position that it will not redeem any of Luxor's Series A Shares on the March 15, 2020 redemption date was a material breach of AAMC's redemption obligations under the Certificate.
+Luxor sought an order requiring AAMC to redeem its Series A Shares, recovery of \$144,212,000 in damages or, in the alternative, return of its initial purchase price of \$150,000,000 for the Series A Shares, plus costs and expenses of the lawsuit.

 On May 25, 2020, Luxor's complaint was amended to add Putnam Equity Spectrum Fund and Putnam Capital Spectrum Fund (collectively, "Putnam"), which also invested in the Series A Shares, as plaintiff.
-On June 12, 2020, AAMC moved to dismiss the Amended Complaint in favor of AAMC's first-filed declaratory judgment action in the U.S. Virgin Islands.
-On August 3, 2020, the court denied AAMC's motion to dismiss.
 On February 23, 2021, in accordance with the terms of the Putnam Agreement described below, Putnam agreed to discontinue all claims against AAMC with prejudice related to the Series A shares.

-Luxor and AAMC have completed discovery in the action.
-AAMC and Luxor each filed summary judgment motions on July 19, 2022 and replies to those motions on August 18, 2022 and September 15, 2022.
-On December 1, 2022, having heard oral arguments on the summary judgment motions, the court denied both parties' motions.
+On December 1, 2022, the trial court denied summary judgment motions filed by Luxor and AAMC.